git-town/git-town/documentation/commands/git-town.md

 > git town main-branch master
 > ```

-* *non-feature-branches*
+* *perennial-branches*
-> Displays the names of all non-feature branches.
+> Displays the names of all perennial branches.
 >
-> With the `--add` or `--remove` option, you may update your non-feature branches.
+> With the `--add` or `--remove` option, you may update your perennial branches.
 > ```bash
-> # Register the "qa" branch as a non-feature branch
+> # Register the "qa" branch as a perennial branch
-> git town non-feature-branches --add qa
+> git town perennial-branches --add qa
 >
-> # Remove "qa" branch from the list of non-feature branches
+> # Remove "qa" branch from the list of perennial branches
-> git town non-feature-branches --remove qa
+> git town perennial-branches --remove qa
 > ```

 * *install-fish-autocompletion*